Log File Analysis for SEO: An Introduction

 Google Search Console’s Crawl Stats report is a replacement for log files

-(opens in a new tab), Google revamped their “Crawl Stats” report in Google Search Console.
+In November 2020 (opens in a new tab), Google revamped their “Crawl Stats” report in Google Search Console.
 But it’s still not a replacement for log files!
 While it is a big improvement compared to the previous Crawl Stats report, the new Crawl Stats report only contains information about Google’s crawlers – it only provides a high-level digest of Google’s crawl behavior.
 You can drill down in the dataset, but you’ll soon find you’re looking at sampled data.

 If you can’t get your hands on log files, then the Crawl Stats report is of course useful, but it’s not meant to be a replacement for log files.